gayuna/gayuna.github.io/_posts/2025-02-21-eng-atlas-mongodb.md

 #### The Natural Choice: Using a Document Database

-When choosing a database to store students' homework at Dangwoo Math, we decided to use MongoDB.
+When choosing a database to store students' homework at DangwooMath, we decided to use MongoDB.
 Some students submit a 3-minute homework video, while others submit an hour-long one.
 The audio from these videos is extracted and stored as text, and once stored, it doesn’t require updates.
 Since each homework submission is independent, relationships between entries are not important, and only simple queries will be needed.
 Additionally, because we need to store text of varying lengths, using a Document DB was the natural choice.

 #### Getting Started with Atlas